 - 1. Describe the site conditions and recent operations (tillage, tillage implements used, planting, etc.) - 2.
 What field operations are planned for this site between now and the next time it is planted? - 3.
 What was the average percent ground cover for each location? - 4.
-Based on your responses to the questions above, estimate the remaining plant residue at the time of planting the next crop using this extension publication from the University of Nebraska, Lincoln.
+Based on your responses to the questions above, estimate the remaining plant residue at the time of planting the next crop using this web page from the USDA-NRCS. - 5.
+The USDA-NRCS lists the following conservation practice codes as practices that can help address problems identified by the two soil health indicators in this laboratory.
+Which practice do you recommend for this site and why? (refer to the USDA-NRCS National Conservation Practices for details)